devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 ### cloneRepository
 #### parameter
-1. Path into which the repository is to be cloned, relative to workspace
+1. Path into which the repository is to be cloned, relative to workspace.
-2. Git Repository URL
+2. Git repository URL
 #### example
 cloneRepository("", "https://github.com/devonfw-forge/tutorial-compiler.git")